openedx/edx-documentation/en_us/shared/developing_course/workflow.rst

   section, and usually represent a topic or other organizing principle.
 A subsection contains one or more units.
-* :ref:`Course units <Developing Course Units>` are lessons in a subsection that students view as single pages.
+* :ref:`Course units <Developing Course Units>` are lessons in a subsection that learners view as single pages.
 A unit contains one or more components.
 * :ref:`Course components<Developing Course Components>` are objects within
   units that contain your actual course content.